Palmyra to Kirtland

 Peter Whitmer Farm where the Church was organized.
 Site of the visions to the three witnesses.
 Many D&C sections received here.

 Home of Emma’s family.
 Book of Mormon translated here except for a few pages.
 Susquehanna River and the restoration of the Priesthood.
 Temple-like atmosphere at the Susquehanna River.
+Tour the newly-rebuilt homes of Joseph & Emma and her parents Isaac & Elizabeth Hale along with a beautiful visitor’s center (new renovations completed and dedicated just one year before your visit!).
+Visit the graves of Emma’s first child, Alvin, and her parents Isaac & Elizabeth.

 John Johnson Farm.
 Joseph Smith lived here for a year while producing the “Inspired Translation” of the Bible.
 He was also viciously tarred and feathered here.
 Many sections of the D&C received including the great 76th three degrees of glory.
+Enjoy a delicious Amish lunch at a nearby village.

 Location of the Garden of Eden.
 Center of the future City of Zion (millennial world capital).
 Lost ten tribes to gather there and build “The New Jerusalem.”
 The Great Temple of Zion to be built at its center in which Christ will appear before the Second Coming.